Brav68e/Katarenga/documentations/technical_doc.md

 ## 2. Project Architecture

 The application is structured into several main modules, each responsible for a specific part of the functionality: board management, user interface, game logic, network management, assets, and subclasses for game entities.
 The project follows a modular architecture to facilitate maintenance and extension.
+It uses Python and his sets of library to allow more dynamic changes and ease to use.
+With Pygame used for the graphical part, we improve the overall possibilities for development and enhance greatly user experience.

 ### 2.1 Class Diagram

 ![alt text](<Class_Diagram/small_diagram.png>)

+Here is a diagram that shows the main class used for this project (thus we use OOP).
-If you want a more detailed version of this diagram, you can found one in documentations/Class_Diagram/class_diagram.svg
+If you want a more detailed version of this diagram, you can found one in documentations/Class_Diagram/class_diagram.svg The diagram above should be enough to understand the main ideas and below stand more explanation.

 ## 3. Folder and File Structure